 Why should I have chiropractic care during pregnancy?

 During pregnancy, the following changes can result in changes to function and alignment of the spine

 - Protruding abdomen and increased back curve

 - Pelvic changes

 - Postural adaptations

-Balance is important to women at all phases of life, but insuring and maintaining pelvic balance and alignment is a great reason to seek chiropractic care during pregnancy.
+Balance is important to women in all phases of life, but ensuring and maintaining pelvic balance and alignment is a great reason to seek chiropractic care during pregnancy.

 When the pelvis is misaligned it may reduce the amount of room available for the developing baby.
 This restriction is called intrauterine constraint.

 This condition could well make it difficult for the baby to get into the optimum position for delivery.